The Face-to-Face Assessment

 You may be asked for your consent for the assessor to carry out a physical examination to look at your strength and range of motion.
 You shouldn't force yourself to do any movements, and if you are in pain you should explain this to the assessor.
 If you know that doing any part of the physical examination will cause you significant discomfort you can tell the assessor that you would prefer not to do that part and explain why.

-The assessor may also ask you to do a memory task such as counting backwards from 100 to look at your cognitive ability.
+The assessor may also ask you to do a memory task such as counting backwards from 100 to assess your cognitive ability.

 The assessor will make informal observations about how you seem physically and mentally.
 If you're in any physical pain, or if you're feeling anxious, you should tell the assessor.
 If you're feeling better than you usually do on the day of the assessment, you should tell the assessor and explain how you are most of the time.